nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 ## Document property resolution

-When fetching a document from the Rest API, you can ask to resolve some document's [extended fields]({{page version='' space='nxdoc' page='document-json-extended-fields'}}).
+When fetching a document from the Rest API, you can request to resolve some document's [extended fields]({{page version='' space='nxdoc' page='document-json-extended-fields'}}).
 An extended field references other entities such as:
  - users or groups
  - vocabulary entries
- - others documents
+ - other documents

-in order to be able to display them in a friendly way.
-For instance, in a document layout, when it comes to display who created the document (`dc:creator` field), if we don't ask the REST API to resolve this field, we'll only be able to display the username.
+in order to be able to display them.
+For example, in a document layout, when it comes to display who created the document (`dc:creator` field), if we don't ask the REST API to resolve this field, we'll only be able to display the username.
 With a resolved field, we can display the firstname, lastname, email, etc.

-By default, Web UI asks to resolve any document's fields when navigating to a particular document.
+By default, Web UI requests any available field when navigating to a particular document.
 However, depending on your custom document types, resolving every single field may result in an overload.

-Since ~~10.3~~ ([NXP-25512](https://jira.nuxeo.com/browse/NXP-25512)), actually 10.10 ([NXP-26520](https://jira.nuxeo.com/browse/NXP-26520)), you can limit the list of fields that should be resolved with such contribution:
+Since 10.10 ([NXP-26520](https://jira.nuxeo.com/browse/NXP-26520) + [NXP-25512](https://jira.nuxeo.com/browse/NXP-25512)), you can limit the list of fields that should be resolved with a contribution such as the following:

 ```xml
 <require>org.nuxeo.web.ui.properties.contrib</require>